 1) What do you need the camera for

-First step is, to find out what camera do you need-a point and shoot, a bridge camera, a budget SLR, a semi-professional SLR, or a professional SLR.
-The type of photography like, sports, portraits, landscapes, macro, aerial that you want to take.
+The first step is, to find out what camera do you need a point and shoot, a bridge camera, a budget SLR, a semi-professional SLR, or a professional SLR.
+The type of photography like sports, portraits, landscapes, macro, aerial that you want to take.
 Think the lighting condition that you want to take photos of, do you want to take photos of party, functions, indoors activities, outdoor trips, low light or night photography.
 Are you ready to experiment with manual settings, are you ready to learn the photography principle and settings, or you need a simple auto exposure?
-Do you need a long zoom camera, is your camera requires good image stabilization to correct motion blur.
+Do you need a long zoom camera, is your camera requires good image stabilization to correct motion blur?
 Finally, think of the budget.
-How much money that you want to invest in your photography creativity.
+How much money you want to invest in your photography creativity.

 2) Sensor size and type